learn-co-curriculum/javascript-curriculum-assignment-objects-readme/README.md

 }
 ```

 Inside each loop, a key is chosen from the Object and is assigned to the `code` variable that we specified.
-We can use this to impement the `getCouponCodes` function:
+We can use this to implement the `getCouponCodes` function:

 ```js
 function getCouponCodes(coupons) {